 Creamy sweet potato base topped with a brown sugar crumble with all the fixings.
 Marshmallows, chopped pecans, and coconut.
 I've never had coconut on my sweet potatoes and after trying it I realized I was missing out all these years.

 This loaded version takes a bit more time to prep because you have to peel, cut, and then boil the sweet potatoes.
-Unlike this buttery cracker version that can be on the dinner or Thanksgiving table in just 30 minutes!
-It uses canned sweet potatoes which are surprisingly so delicious and you won’t even be able to tell.
+Unlike this buttery cracker version or this praline sweet potato casserole that can be on the dinner or Thanksgiving table in just 30 minutes!
+It uses canned sweet potatoes which are surprisingly so delicious and you won't even be able to tell.
 Promise 🙂

 If you love everything homemade and from scratch then you will want this loaded version.